molevol-ub/bitacora/README.md

 - YOURFPDB_genomic_and_annotated_genes_trimmed_nr.gff3: GFF3 file containing all non-redundant curated models.
 - YOURFPDB_genomic_and_annotated_proteins_trimmed.fasta: A fasta file containing the non-redundant protein sequences corresponding to the curated models.

+Note: Applying the parameter ADDFILTER=T, BITACORA will report additional files with more stringent filtering and clustering.
+- YOURFPDB_genomic_and_annotated_genes_trimmed_idseqsclustered.gff3
+- YOURFPDB_genomic_and_annotated_genes_trimmed_idseqsclustered.fasta

 BED files with the location of TBLASTN hits in the genome sequence:
 - YOURFPDBtblastn_parsed_list_genomic_positions_nogff_filtered.bed: BED file with the genomic coordinates of all TBLASTN hits.
 - YOURFPDBtblastn_parsed_list_genomic_positions.bed: BED file with the genomic coordinates of the TBLASTN hits involving putative novel exons (i.e. absent in the input GFF).